What Is A Urine Culture?

-CPT 87086 may be used one time per encounter.
+CPT Code 87086 may be used one time per encounter.

 Testing for asymptomatic bacteriuria as part of a prenatal evaluation may be medically appropriate but is considered screening and, therefore, not covered by Medicare.
 The US Preventive Services Task Force has concluded that screening for asymptomatic bacteriuria outside of the narrow indication for pregnant women is generally not indicated.
 There are insufficient data to recommend screening in ambulatory elderly patients including those with diabetes.
 Testing may be clinically indicated on other grounds including likelihood of recurrence or potential adverse effects of antibiotics, but is considered screening in the absence of clinical or laboratory evidence of infection.

-a.
-Use CPT 87086 Culture, bacterial, urine; quantitative, colony count where a urine culture colony count is performed to determine the approximate number of bacteria present per milliliter of urine.
+Use CPT Code 87086 where culture where a urine culture colony count is performed to determine the approximate number of bacteria present per milliliter of urine.
 The number of units of service is determined by the number of specimens.

-b.
-Use CPT 87088 where a commercial kit uses manufacturer defined media for isolation, presumptiveidentification, and quantitation of morphotypes present.
+Use CPT Code 87088 where a commercial kit uses manufacturer defined media for isolation, presumptive identification, and quantitation of morphotypes present.
 The number of units of service is determined by the number of specimens.

-d.
-Use CPT 87184 or 87186 where susceptibility testing of isolates deemed to be significant is performed concurrently with identification.
+Use CPT Code 87184 or CPT Code 87186 where susceptibility testing of isolates deemed to be significant is performed concurrently with identification.
 The number of units of service is determined by the number of isolates.
 These codes are not exclusively used for urine cultures but are appropriate for isolates from other sources as well.

-h.
-While infrequently used, sensitivity studies by methods other than CPT 87184 or 87186 are appropriate.
-CPT 87181, agar dilution method, each antibiotic or CPT 87188, macrotube dilution method, each antibiotic may be used.
+Note: While infrequently used, sensitivity studies by methods other than CPT Code 87184 or CPT Code 87186 are appropriate.
+CPT Code 87181, agar dilution method, each antibiotic or CPT Code 87188, macrotube dilution method, each antibiotic may be used.
 The number of units of service is the number of antibiotics multiplied by the number of unique isolates.